Heris-IT/vscode-phpunit-watcher/README.md

 -   `phpunit-watcher.php`: PHP command, default: "php"
 -   `phpunit-watcher.phpunitArguments`: PHPUnit arguments, default: "tests"
 -   `phpunit-watcher.useComposer`: Try to use phpunit from composer, default: true
+-   `phpunit-watcher.triggerLanguageIds`: Language Ids that trigger a rerun of the unit tests on save, seperate by commas.
+Example options: php, html, json.
+Default: "php"

 ## Release Notes

+### 1.0.1

+Make Language Ids that trigger a rerun of the tests configurable.

 ### 1.0.0